"Twilight on the Waterfront" at the Brooklyn Library

 From June 18 through August 30th, 2008, the Brooklyn Public Library featured an exhibition of my photographs titled "Twilight on the Waterfront: Brooklyn's Vanishing Industrial Heritage."
 This exhibit documented off-limits industrial sites along Brooklyn's waterfront, shedding light on what Brooklyn has lost to development over the last five years.
 The exhibit was drawn from my long-term photography project about Brooklyn's industrial waterfront and was displayed at the Central Library at Grand Army Plaza, in the Grand Lobby.
 The official library page for the show can be seen here.

-"Twilight on the Waterfront" was featured in a New York Times article and slideshow.
-It was described in a Gothamist review as "an impressive body of work" which "vividly documents the accidental beauty of decaying buildings."
+"Twilight on the Waterfront" was featured in a New York Times article and slideshow and was described in a Gothamist review as "an impressive body of work" which "vividly documents the accidental beauty of decaying buildings."
 The Architects Newspaper stated in its review "the Brooklyn waterfront is strangely easy to overlook since the Manhattan skyline tends to dominate the view.
 But as Kensinger's photographs show, its texture and variety reward a closer look..."

 The exhibit was also featured on Brownstoner, which has described these photographs as "urban guerrilla" photography and "well worth checking out."
-Finally, the Brooklyn Eagle writes in their review "after... years of documentary filmmaking, Park Slope resident Nathan Kensinger has, with admirable success, added still photography to his repertoire."
+Finally, the Brooklyn Eagle wrote in their review "after... years of documentary filmmaking, Park Slope resident Nathan Kensinger has, with admirable success, added still photography to his repertoire."

 2 comments:

-The show is very well put together.
+1. The show is very well put together.
 Congratulations!

-your photo exhibit looks amazing. congratulations.
+2. your photo exhibit looks amazing. congratulations.

 pv